 The surge tank (Figure 3-2), which is located in the basement, should be routinely inspected to make sure the anti-freeze fill line stays in the acceptable zone.
-If the anti-freeze becomes low, you must add black panel of the surge tank (Figure 3-3).
+If black panel of the surge tank (Figure 3-3).

 Figure 3-2: Aqua-Hot system